emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

   :=
     ( second (has-unique-fixed-domain-lifts-iff-is-covariant
                 A (\ z → hom A a z)))
-      ( is-segal-representable-is-covariant A is-segal-A a)
+      ( is-covariant-representable-is-segal A is-segal-A a)
       ( a)
       ( x)
       ( f)